johnlibron/ski-calculation/README.md

-Let’s say you hopped on a flight to the Kitzbühel ski resort in Austria.
-Being a software engineer you can’t help but value efficiency, so naturally you want to ski as long as possible and as fast as possible without having to ride back up on the ski lift.
+LetÂ’s say you hopped on a flight to the KitzbÃ¼hel ski resort in Austria.
+Being a software engineer you canÂ’t help but value efficiency, so naturally you want to ski as long as possible and as fast as possible without having to ride back up on the ski lift.
 So you take a look at the map of the mountain and try to find the longest ski run down.